farhanreynaldo/abby/README.md

 # abby

-> AB testing for Python
+> A/B testing for Human

-Abby is a python library package for A/B testing for human.
-Abby aims to make A/B testing easy and accessible to anyone.
+Abby is a A/B testing library package for human.
+Abby aims to make A/B testing as easy as ABC and accessible to anyone.

 [![PyPI Version][pypi-image]][pypi-url]
 [![Build Status][build-image]][build-url]